gtech-mulearn/IEEE-LAUNCHPAD/profiles/rainahenry@mulearn.md

 ### About Me

 > I completed my Computer Science Engineering from Albertian Institute of Science and Technology.
 I have been an avid learner and a person who works really hard.
 I have been consistent in my studies, with a CGPA of 9.1.
+I am intrested in software developement

 ## Portfolio Highlights